coherent-research/dcs-documentation/DCSUserGuide.md

 > Any other columns in the definition file will be ignored for the purposes of generating the report.

-An simple example would be:
+A simple example would be:

 |     | A    | B          |
 | --- | ---- | ---------- |